starredjaco/ios-penetration-testing-cheat-sheet/README.md

 App should warn a user that it is trivial to bypass biometrics authentication if iOS device is jailbroken.

-Production app (i.e., build) should not be debuggable.
+Production app (i.e., release build) should not be debuggable.

 ## 11. Useful Websites and Tools